-A walkability review was conducted as part of a pilot project for two areas that include the Westdale neighbourhood: Westdale South and Ainslie Wood East.
+A walkability review was conducted as part of a pilot project for two areas included in the Ainslie Wood neighbourhood; Westdale South and Ainslie Wood East.
 Following the walkability principles, the neighbourhood characteristics were assessed from different lenses including community design, safety, aesthetic and connectivity.
 As a result, the walkability report outlined recommendations categorized by seven major themes:

-- Improve connectivity; - Improve real and perceived pedestrian safety; - Invest in Westdale public spaces, which are known pedestrian magnets; - Develop, promote and maintain neighbourhood beautification program; - Invest in traffic calming initiatives; - Provide ongoing support of neighbourhood walkability assessments and audits; and, - Promote and support neighbourhood schools.
+- Improve connectivity; - Improve real and perceived pedestrian safety; - Invest in the public spaces in Ainslie Wood, which are known pedestrian magnets; - Develop, promote and maintain neighbourhood beautification program; - Invest in traffic calming initiative; - Provide ongoing support of neighbourhood walkability assessments and audits; and, - Promote and support neighbourhood schools.

-The report's recommendations will be examined as part of the Traffic Management Study to identify potential pedestrian enhancements in the Westdale neighbourhood.
+The report's recommendations will be examined as part of the Traffic Management Study to identify potential pedestrian enhancements in the Ainslie Wood neighbourhood.
 Connectivity of pedestrian routes continues to be developed and improved.
 The Existing Conditions Report submitted in October 2018 summarizes the current infrastructure that is in place.
 Recommendations made in the Walkability Report will be compared with the existing infrastructure to identify opportunities for improvements.